Fabinho tackle on Danny Ings in Liverpool's 4-0 rout a 'clear penalty', says Ralph Hasenhuttl

 Ralph Hasenhuttl says his Southampton side should have had a "clear penalty" for a tackle on Danny Ings in the build-up to Liverpool's opener in their 4-0 win at Anfield on Saturday.

-Shortly before Alex Oxlade-Chamberlain opened the scoring in the Reds' win, ex-Liverpool striker Ings went down under a clumsy challenge from Fabinho in the box but play continued.
+Shortly before former Saints midfielder Alex Oxlade-Chamberlain scored the first in a 4-0 rout, ex-Liverpool striker Ings went down under a clumsy challenge from Fabinho in the box but play continued.

-"Maybe the [scoreline] is a little high but I would like to watch this game if we went one goal up."
+"Maybe the result is a little high but I would like to watch this game if we went one goal up."

 Oxlade-Chamberlain's goal just after the break deflated a scrappy Southampton side, and Reds captain Jordan Henderson doubled the lead on the hour before Mohamed Salah's late double.